johnholdun/json-api-visualization/README.md

 ## Docco source

-A first-draft attempt using the stock output of [Docco] against an extended version of the JSON API example, as seen on [the JSON API home page][home], written in Literate Javascript.
+A first-draft attempt using [Docco] against an extended version of the JSON API example, as seen on [the JSON API home page][home], written in Literate Javascript.

-To modify this example, edit index.js.md, then run this:
+To modify this example, edit docco.js.md, then run this:

-    docco --output . index.js.md
+    docco --template docco-custom.jst --output . docco.js.md
-    mv index.js.html index.html
+    mv docco.js.html index.html

 Docco will then re-generate the output.